A look at the status of US executions in 2025

-Twenty-five men have died by court-ordered execution so far this year in the U.S., and four other people are scheduled to be put to death in three states during the remainder of 2025.
+Twenty-five men have died by court-ordered execution so far this year in the U.S., and six other people are scheduled to be put to death in five states during the remainder of 2025.

-The latest was a Mississippi man who died by lethal injection Wednesday, nearly five decades after he kidnapped and killed a bank loan officer’s wife in a ransom scheme.
-A Florida man was put to death by lethal injection Tuesday evening, becoming the seventh person executed in that state this year.
+Alabama and Missouri recently set execution dates for August and October, respectively.
+Florida, Tennessee and Texas have also scheduled executions for later this year.

-So far this year, executions also have been carried out in Alabama, Arizona, Indiana, Louisiana, Oklahoma, South Carolina, Tennessee and Texas.
+The most recent executions took place in Mississippi and Florida.
+Executions also have been carried out this year in Alabama, Arizona, Indiana, Louisiana, Oklahoma, South Carolina, Tennessee and Texas.

 Twenty-five executions were also carried out last year and in 2018.
 Those are the highest totals since there were 28 in 2015.